No Insurance? Asthmaniac Will Help You!

 Is Your Asthma e-Asthma?
 New Medicine!

-* e-Asthma is category of severe asthma
+* e-Asthma is category of moderate and severe asthma

 * e-Asthma responds well to a new type of injected medicine